import Lean

 where javascript :=

-" import * as React from 'react'; const e = React.createElement; import { RpcContext, InteractiveCode, useAsync, mapRpcError } from '@leanprover/infoview'; export default function(props) { const rs = React.useContext(RpcContext) const [name, setName] = React.useState('getType') const st = useAsync(() => rs.call('getType', { name, pos: props.pos }), [name, rs, props.pos]) const type = st.state === 'resolved' ? st.value && e(InteractiveCode, {fmt: st.value}) : st.state === 'rejected' ? e('p', null, mapRpcError(st.error).message) : e('p', null, 'Loading..') const onChange = (event) => { setName(event.target.value) } return e('div', null, e('input', { value: name, onChange }), ' : ', type) } ": String
+" import * as React from 'react'; const e = React.createElement; import { useRpcSession, InteractiveCode, useAsync, mapRpcError } from '@leanprover/infoview'; export default function(props) { const rs = useRpcSession() const [name, setName] = React.useState('getType') const st = useAsync(() => rs.call('getType', { name, pos: props.pos }), [name, rs, props.pos]) const type = st.state === 'resolved' ? st.value && e(InteractiveCode, {fmt: st.value}) : st.state === 'rejected' ? e('p', null, mapRpcError(st.error).message) : e('p', null, 'Loading..') const onChange = (event) => { setName(event.target.value) } return e('div', null, e('input', { value: name, onChange }), ' : ', type) } ": String

-" import * as React from 'react'; const e = React.createElement; import { RpcContext, InteractiveCode, useAsync, mapRpcError } from '@leanprover/infoview'; export default function(props) { const rs = React.useContext(RpcContext) const [name, setName] = React.useState('getType') const st = useAsync(() => rs.call('getType', { name, pos: props.pos }), [name, rs, props.pos]) const type = st.state === 'resolved' ? st.value && e(InteractiveCode, {fmt: st.value}) : st.state === 'rejected' ? e('p', null, mapRpcError(st.error).message) : e('p', null, 'Loading..') const onChange = (event) => { setName(event.target.value) } return e('div', null, e('input', { value: name, onChange }), ' : ', type) } "
+" import * as React from 'react'; const e = React.createElement; import { useRpcSession, InteractiveCode, useAsync, mapRpcError } from '@leanprover/infoview'; export default function(props) { const rs = useRpcSession() const [name, setName] = React.useState('getType') const st = useAsync(() => rs.call('getType', { name, pos: props.pos }), [name, rs, props.pos]) const type = st.state === 'resolved' ? st.value && e(InteractiveCode, {fmt: st.value}) : st.state === 'rejected' ? e('p', null, mapRpcError(st.error).message) : e('p', null, 'Loading..') const onChange = (event) => { setName(event.target.value) } return e('div', null, e('input', { value: name, onChange }), ' : ', type) } "

-Finally we can try out the widget.
+We can now try out the widget.

 #widget